cppalliance/safe-cpp/proposal/draft.md

 1. **Initialization analysis** - Perform forward dataflow analysis on the control flow graph, finding all program points where a place is initialized or uninitialized.
 This can be computed efficiently with gen-kill analysis,[^gen-kill] in which the gen and kill states within a basic block or computed once and memoized into a pair of bit vectors.
 An iterative fixed-point solver follows the control flow graph and applies the gen-kill vectors to each basic block.
 After establishing the initialization for each place, raise errors if any uninitialized, partially initialized or potentially initialized place is used.
 2. **Live analysis** - Invent new region variables for each lifetime binder on each local variable in the function.
 Perform reverse dataflow analysis on the control flow graph to find all program points where a region is live or dead.
 A region is live when the borrow it is bound to may be dereferenced at a subsequent point in the program.
 3. **Variance analysis** - Inter-procedural live analysis solves the _constraint equation_.
 The constraints go one way: `'R1 : 'R2 @ P3` reads "R1 outlives R2 starting from the point P3."
 Variance[^variance] relates the lifetime parameterizations of function parameters and return types to these one-way constraints.
 It's necessary to examine the definitions of classes with lifetime binders, and to recursively examine their data member types, in order to solve for the variance[^taming-the-wildcards] for each function call.
-Failure to appropriately solve for variance can result in soundness holes, as illustrated by cve-rs[^cve-rs], a practical joke which draws attention to this advanced part of the soundness model by exploiting a bug in rustc's variance analysis to effect undefined behavior.[^cve-rs]
+Failure to appropriately solve for variance can result in soundness holes, as illustrated by cve-rs[^cve-rs], which drew attention to this advanced aspect of the safety model.
 4. **Type relation** - Emit lifetime constraints to relate assignments from one object with a region variable to another object with a region variable.
 The variance of lifetime parameters determines the directionality of lifetime constraints.
 5. **Solve the constraint equation** - Iteratively grow region variables until all lifetime constraints emitted during type relation are satisfied.
 We now have _inter-procedural live analysis_: we know the full set of live borrows, _even through function calls_.
 6. **Borrow checking** - Visit all instructions in the control flow graph.
 For all _loans in scope_ (i.e. the set of loans live at each program point) test for invalidating actions.[^how-the-borrow-check-works] If there's a read or write on an object with a mutable borrow in scope, or a write to an object with a shared borrow in scope, that violates exclusivity, and a borrowck errors is raised.
 The borrow checker also detects invalid end points in free region variables.